postspectacular/toxiclibs/readme1st/core/README.txt

 toxi.util.datatypes

-If you're going to use these classes for Processing projects, first drop the "geomutils" folder into the "libraries" folder of your Processing sketchbook and ensure the above listed dependent libraries are installed there too.
+If you're going to use these classes for Processing projects, first drop the entire "toxiclibscore" folder into the "libraries" folder of your Processing sketchbook.
 You'll then need to restart Processing in order for it to find this new library.

 Source code is available via SVN, instructions over here: http://code.google.com/p/toxiclibs/source